-Foreclosure defined: What is it?
+Foreclosure definition: What is it?

 Understanding the financial consequences of foreclosure

-|Loan program||Waiting period|
+|Loan program||Waiting period||With extenuating circumstances|

-How to avoid foreclosure
+How to stop foreclosure